yasirbhutta/yasirbhutta.github.io/capcut/index.md

 - **Quick Enhancements:** It's a convenient way to improve the overall look of faces in your videos, particularly for minor imperfections or uneven skin tones.
 - **Non-destructive Editing:**  CapCut's retouch adjustments are non-destructive, meaning the original video footage remains untouched.
 You can always revert the changes if needed.
 - **Easy to Use:**  The retouch interface is user-friendly with sliders and options clearly labeled.
 It's a good option for beginners who want to add a touch of polish to their videos.

+## Module: Text Editing

+**Key Learning:**

+- Text to speech
+- Style
+- Animations
+- Basic
+- Lasting text
+- Effects
+- Bubble

+**Text to Speech:**

+- Text-to-speech (TTS) in video editing software allows you to convert written text into a voiceover that you can add to your video.
+This is a helpful feature for various scenarios:

+**Creating a Voiceover:** If you don't want to record your own voiceover narration, TTS can generate a voice to read your script.
+**Multiple Languages:** You can create videos with voiceovers in different languages using TTS options with various language support.
+**Adding Emphasis or Narration:** TTS can be used for specific parts of your video, like adding narration to text overlays or highlighting key points.

+**Text Style:**

+- Text style in CapCut refers to the overall visual appearance of your added text.
+It encompasses several elements you can customize to make your text stand out:

+**Font:** This is the typeface used for your text.
+CapCut offers a variety of fonts to choose from, ranging from classic to modern styles.
+**Color:** Select a color for your text that complements your video's theme and background.
+**Size and Scale:** Adjust the size of your text to ensure it's readable and visually balanced within the video frame.
+**Alignment:** Choose how your text is positioned within the video frame.
+Options include left, center, or right alignment.
+**Opacity:** Control the transparency of your text.
+A higher opacity makes the text more solid, while a lower opacity creates a see-through effe

+**Text Animations:**

+CapCut offers a variety of text animations to add life and excitement to your videos.
+Here's a breakdown of the different types of text animations available:

+Entrance and Exit Animations:

+**Fade In/Out:** A classic animation where the text gradually appears or disappears.
+**Fly In/Out:** Text enters or exits the frame from a specific direction (top, bottom, sides) with a smooth motion.
+**Zoom In/Out:** Text enlarges or shrinks to create an emphasis or dramatic effect.
+Movement Animations:

+**Bounce:** Text bounces playfully on the screen.
+**Typewriter:** Simulates the effect of a typewriter with each letter appearing individually.
+**Slide In:** Text slides horizontally or vertically into the frame.

+Other Animations:

+**Pop:** Text suddenly appears with a slight jump or zoom effect.
+**Shake:** Text shakes slightly for a playful or humorous touch.
+**Underline/Strikethrough Animations:** Add a dynamic underline or strikethrough effect to your text.

+## Module: Video Editing
+## Module: Audio Editing

+## Advance Editing Techniques

 **Module 4: Advanced CapCut Techniques**